phong28zk/TT3_Cpt_Tutorial_3/README.md

 > Tuto3.exe

-* If the following commands can't run, you can download the extension from Visual Studio, it called "CPH ( Competitive Programming Helper )" and run "Tuto3.cpp".
+* If the following commands can't run, you can download the extension from Visual Studio Code, it called "CPH ( Competitive Programming Helper )" and run "Tuto3.cpp".
 You can claim the result after this.

 ## Our members
 * Tran Nam Phong - B20DCVT288